jgarza9788/recipes/PorkChops.md

 ## Steps
 1. PreHeat oven to 400 degrees
-2. 40 Mins in oven
+2. 40 Mins in oven || internal temperature of 145 degrees F
 3. done